Reviews You Can Rely On

 Squeeze Filters

-These backpacking water filters use a collapsible bottle or pouch, offering a little water storage.
-The Sawyer products all demonstrate this adaptability, but our favorite is the Katadyn BeFree 0.6L for its fast-flow bite valve that delivers water quickly.
-This makes it a favorite among trail runners because water collection takes no time, and treatment is instantaneous.
+These backpacking water filters utilize a collapsible bottle or pouch, providing a modest amount of water storage, ranging from one to one-and-a-half liters.
+The Sawyer products all demonstrate this adaptability, but our favorite is the LifeStraw Peak Squeeze for its fast-flow bite valve that delivers water quickly.
+This makes it a favorite among hikers, bikers, and runners because water collection takes no time, and treatment is instantaneous.

-Of all the Sawyer products, the Sawyer Squeeze offers the best flow rate during our side-by-side tests.
-It can filter a liter of water in just 40 seconds when in squeeze mode.
-The Mini, the smallest of the group, took 2 minutes to filter a liter of water, with the Micro somewhere in between.
-However, if you like the Squeeze products and want one with an awesome flow rate, consider the LifeStraw Peak Squeeze, which is capable of filtering a liter of water in just 35 seconds.
-Just know that this requires more maintenance to achieve the maximum flow throughout the life of the filter.
+Of all the Sawyer products, the Sawyer Squeeze presented the best flow rate during our side-by-side tests.
+In squeeze mode, it can filter a liter of water in just 40 seconds.
+The Mini, the smallest of the group, took 2 minutes to filter a liter of water, with the Micro taking a bit longer.
+However, if you like Squeeze products and want an impressive flow rate, consider the LifeStraw Peak Squeeze, which can filter a liter of water in just 35 seconds.
+Please note that this requires more maintenance to achieve maximum flow throughout the filter's lifespan.

 Pump Filters

-We pumped over 40 liters of water and timed it to see how many strokes each filter took to do the job and which were the fastest.
+We pumped over 40 liters of water and timed it to see how many strokes each filter required to complete the task and which ones were the fastest.
 The hands-down winner in this category is the MSR Hyperflow (27 seconds, 29 strokes per liter).
 It pumps out hoards of water super quickly.
-However, this model also slowed down the fastest while in use, reducing its flow rate significantly as the liters added up.
-The MSR Guardian placed second, filtering a liter in 37 seconds and maintaining performance even in the murkiest of water.
+However, this model also slowed down the fastest while in use, significantly reducing its flow rate as the liters accumulated.
+The MSR Guardian placed second, filtering a liter in 37 seconds and maintaining performance even in the murkiest water.

 backpacking water filter - the msr hyperflow is the fastest pump filter tested, treating one...